 - Is it right for the U.S. government to amend the Constitution over a moral issue?

 - Do you think people followed the new amendment?

 Initially, many people embraced temperance.
 The anti-German sentiment brought about during World War I incentivized Americans to stop drinking alcohol in 1920.

 However, after that first year, Prohibition began to fail.

-Briefly look over this Cato Institute Policy Analysis No. 157: Alcohol Prohibition Was a Failure, by Mark Thornton.
+Briefly look over this Cato Institute Policy Analysis No. 157: Alcohol Prohibition Was a Failure.
 Be sure to look at Figure 1 and Figure 2.

-The 18th Amendment was an attempt to find a "quick fix" to the problems that pervaded American society as the country industrialized.
+The 18th Amendment attempted to find a quick fix to the problems that permeated American society as the country industrialized.